DCPS School Funding Model Overview

-Changes to the new model are rooted in DCPS’ goal to ensure excellence for every student.
-By shifting our resources to keep students and their needs first, our schools should be able to better align their funds to meet the individual needs of the students they serve.
-There are several factors that changed the way budgets will be allocated to schools.
+Any changes to the school funding model in FY24 are rooted in DCPS’ goal to ensure excellence for every student.
+By shifting our resources to keep students and their needs first, our schools will be able to better align their funds to meet the individual needs of the students they serve.

 Student Based Funds